LucianoBuhler/task3/readme.md

 Install EXPRESS framework in global mode, and the generator to create project structure and files.
 <b>$ npm install -g express express-generator@4</b>

-This command create this project structure and files with name <projectName>.
-You need to change the name.
-This command create the package.json file with the project pendences in the project folder.
+Create the project structure and files with name <projectName> and generate the package.JSON file with the project pendences.
 <b>$ express <projectName> -e ejs</b>

 Install the EJS library.